Dedicated to all of us that went through Peary Junior High School and Gardena High School during the 1960's.

 In Junior High School, which was what they called Middle School then, there was a teacher who taught a class in Agriculture, and he had a large piece of land near the teacher's parking lot where students had small plots that they were in charge of.
 Mr. Reardon ran his class like a bootcamp from which a student might not survive.
 He would physically attack students and throw pots at them when they did something he deemed irresponsible, or when a student seemed to be disrespectful, or when one of the many rules of agricultural production were being manhandled by us, who knew nothing about farming.
 He either terrified students or made them laugh - he preferred the first as the second only made him mad.
 Ed Anderson was terrified of Reardon but Steve Tibbs and I, for some reason that I still do not understand, found him hilarious.
 He was the only teacher that had a phone in his classroom, that also served as a tool shed.
 He would threaten to call a students parent's and tell them what lazy, good-for-nothing, wimpy, sorry-ass student we were!
 To add insult to injury he was true to his word and when parents complained about his rudeness he asked them - screaming into the phone - to "come down here so I can kick your ass!"
 The terrified students were frozen in terror - the other group were holding our sides to keep from laughing as we knew that if he saw us even smiling - that was it.
 It was as if he had been in the army and something had broken inside of him - he adopted that life as the only true reality - and often expressed pro-war, anti-liberal rants.
 He sometimes also talked about his life outside of school - something teachers rarely did then.
 He once went on a very long tirade against Mexico but also told us how much he enjoyed going to Tijuana on weekends and getting smashed and crazy - because "it was allowed down there since they had no laws to speak of."

 No one dared to contradict him or his politics but most of us were liberal.
 When a speaker had come from the "Communist Party" to our auditorium to try to convince us about the wonderful realities of life in Soviet Russia, we had booed him off stage - only to discover that he was an actor who spoke in various High Schools that invited him, attacking the US and praising the Soviet Union, until students started to ask questions and contradict him with the facts.
 My own political orientation then was with Bobby Kennedy and I followed his campaign closely until the evening when he gave his victory speech, after winning the California primary, and shortly after was shot in the kitchen of the Ambassador Hotel in downtown Los Angeles.
 I stayed up until the early morning hours of the following day, when his death was finally announced on television, showing a picture from the period he was attorney general under John Kennedy.
-The anti-war rallies and the Paris riots of May of 68' seemed to finally be bringing the much anticipated collision of political ideologies to a head, but after Kent State in 1970 and the election of Richard Nixon the New Left splintered into various factions from which it never recovered its collective soul.
+The anti-war rallies and the Paris riots of May of 68' seemed to finally be bringing the much anticipated collision of political ideologies to a head, but in the USA, after the election of Richard Nixon, the arrests of various members of Black Panther Party and the student movement, and an aggressive escalation of the war, the New Left splintered into various factions from which it never recovered its collective soul.
 I signed up to join SDS (Students for a Democratic Society) but near the end of its existence.
-I felt that I had somehow missed the "60's" even though I had lived through them - in fact when they began I was a child and when they ended I was an adult.
+I felt that I had somehow missed the sixties even though I had lived through them - in fact when the decade began I was a child and when it finally ended in the brutal last months of 1970, when we were all in shock after the massacre at Kent State University, I was an adult.
 While Mr. Reardon might have very pointedly expressed the majority view of the time by the 1970's I was radicalized and a staunch supporter of the anti-war effort, the Black Panther Party and Salvador Allende - I was what Noam Chomsky would come to call an "Anarcho-Socialist."
 The murder of Martin Luther King and Bobby Kennedy really put an end to various roads the country might have taken - and the one outlined by Nixon and his henchmen was written very clearly in Vietnam, Chile, Argentina and all the rest of it.
 The US was a completely different place in 1970 from the place that I came to, as a ten year old child, in 1962.
-The eight years had destroyed that America - seen, with some nostalgia, in George Lucas' wonderful film American Graffiti - and the country that came to be in 1970 was in the throes of a collective nervous breakdown.
+The eight years had destroyed that America - seen, with some nostalgia, in George Lucas' film American Graffiti.
+The country that came to be in 1970 was in the throes of a collective nervous breakdown, with the taste of ashes still in our mouths.
 America's decline started then and it was bound to take a lot of people with it.
 In the late 1970's Mr. Reardon's land was paved over with black asphalt, to expand the school parking lot, and there is no trace of the student farmland that once stood there.

 13. The Coach and Vietnam